April 19-25: L.A. County Safer-at-Home order presents opportunity for residents to curb mosquito bites at home

 Vector control officials are also concerned about aggressive, day-biting Aedes mosquitoes, due to their potential to vector (spread) Zika virus, dengue fever, yellow fever and chikungunya.
 There have been no confirmed local outbreaks of these viruses in San Gabriel Valley, however the presence of Aedes mosquitoes increases the risk.

 “Take 10 minutes to tip out stagnant water and toss any unused containers around the home,” said Sun.
 “The window of opportunity to shut out mosquitoes is right now.”

 Vector control experts advise residents take the following steps to bite back against mosquitoes:

 - Tip out stagnant water found in containers, including flower pots, old tires, buckets, saucers, and pet dishes.

 - Toss out unused containers to prevent mosquitoes from growing.

-- Protect against bites by applying insect repellent containing EPA-registered active ingredients, including DEET, picaridin, oil of lemon eucalyptus, or IR3535.
+- Protect against bites by applying insect repellent containing EPA-registered active ingredients, including DEET, picaridin, oil of lemon eucalyptus (or PMD), or IR3535.
 Always read label instructions.